-Further, LaSPACE is a federal-state partnership -- a 'seed' program -- that requires local matching funds to be generated.
+Further, LaSPACE is a federal-state partnership that requires local matching funds to be generated.
 A significant cost sharing by the submitting institutions is required (approximately 1:1).
 Cost sharing indicates an institution's commitment to the proposed project and is one of the criteria used by the reviewers in their evaluation.